Joshua Wong denies 'pleading to Germany' for Hong Kong intervention | DW | 03.07.2020

 Hong Kong pro-democracy activist Joshua Wong on Friday denied asking for German intervention in Hong Kong, a day after German newspaper Bild published an interview quoting him saying this.

-Under the terms of Beijing's new so-called security law, which came into place on July 1, Wong's alleged statement could see him facing arrest.
+Under the terms of Beijing's controversial security law, which came into place on July 1, Wong's alleged statement could see him facing arrest.

 According to Bild's report, Wong said:"I ask the German government: Look at what is happening in Hong Kong and call out the injustice."